 How do we improve the composition of our products?

 Mieke: “For food products, we examine all nutrients, such as sugar, salt and fibre.
 We leave out any additives or substitutes which don't improve the product.
 This also applies to non-food products.
 We remove unhealthy chemicals such as parabens from cosmetics and bisphenol from drinking bottles.
 Of course we do that together with our suppliers.
 And before a modified product reaches our shelves, we carry out extensive taste and usage tests.”

 And what about our products’ packaging?

-Best project? • I’m especially proud that we’ve made Boni Selection and Everyday products healthier and more sustainable.
+Best project? • I’m especially proud that we’ve made some big product categories more sustainable, such as coffee and fish.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.